department-of-veterans-affairs/va.gov-team/platform/cms/research/CMS Notifications/Notifications-Research-Plan.md

 ## Recruitment

 ### Recruitment approach
-Intended audience for this research: Editors
-How we recruit them: Erika sent out a survey to willing participants.
-Need more info on this.

-Use snowball sampling when working with VA employees.
-At the end of our study:
+CMS editors at Vet Centers and VAMC Facilities are the intended audience of this research.
+Erika Washburn sent out [a survey](https://www.surveymonkey.com/r/R5TNFVX) by email to gather any willing participants.
+The results of the recruitment survey can be found [here](https://www.surveymonkey.com/analyze/3UKypg_2B3rgb7ogyPK29ScPq5sSsXFquw5Bc_2Bgogs5DU_3D?tab_clicked=1).
+Our goal is to eventually create a bank of willing research participants that we can pull from for future research sessions.
+We plan to do this by using the snowball sampling method when working with VA employees.
+At the end of each research session, we will:

-- Ask key informant if there’s anyone else they know that they would recommend us to talk to.
+- Ask our research participant if there’s anyone else they know that they would recommend us to talk to.
 - Ask if they can introduce us to them or if we can CC them on an email for credibility on contact.

 ### Recruitment criteria

-Number of participants: 5

-Experience, geographic location, and scenarios of participants
+* 6 Participants Minimum
+* 3 Editors from Vet Centers
+  * 1 Editor - Confidence Level: Low
+  * 1 Editor - Confidence Level: Medium
+  * 1 Editor - Confidence Level: High
+* 3 Editors from VAMC Facilities
+  * 1 Editor - Confidence Level: Low
+  * 1 Editor - Confidence Level: Medium
+  * 1 Editor - Confidence Level: High

-Not surveyed in the past.
+* Not surveyed in the past.

-Someone from every facility type.
+* No editors from the same facility
-- VBA
-- VAMC
-- Vet Center

 ### Prepare
-A pilot session is optional.
-Please indicate the date and name of a mock participant for a pilot session.
-* Pilot participant email:
+We will be conducting a pilot session with internal members of the VFS team in preparation for our interviews with actual editors.
+This will allow time for feedback and any necessary adjustments to research materials before starting our research sessions in sprint 73 (December 5-16, 2022)

+- Pilot participant: Bentley Hensel (bentley.hensel@civicactions.com)
-* Date and time of pilot session:
+- Date and time of pilot session: Nov 30, 2022 at 3 PM Central

 ### Research sessions
-* Planned dates of research: TBD
+During Sprint 73 (December 5-16, 2022) we will be conducting research sessions Monday through Thursday with one morning session and one afternoon session each day.
+This will allow for plenty of available timeslots to fit the schedules of our research participants.

+- Morning Sessions: 11 AM - 11:30 AM Central
+- Afternoon Sessions: 2 PM - 2:30 PM Central

 ### Length of sessions
 * Session length: 30 minutes

 ## Team Roles
+These people will be serving in each role.

 - Moderator: Blake Organ
 - Research guide writing and task development: Blake Organ
 - Participant recruiting & screening: Blake Organ, Erika Washburn
 - Project point of contact: Blake Organ
-- Participant(s) for pilot test: TBD
+- Participant(s) for pilot test: Blake Organ, Bentley Hensel, Dave Pickett, Erika Washburn, Jordan Wood
+- Observers: Members from the Sitewide CMS Team and Facility Team.
+Potentially members from VHA Digital Media and Dave Conlon.
 - Note-takers: Dave Pickett, Jordan Wood